Dragi2k/EMU/docs/software_setup.md

 extruder_force_homing: 0
 ```
 **Toolhead Load:** This section needs to be populated following toolhead dimension calibration.
 Starter values from the community are available here: https://link.3dcoded.xyz/tipconfigs/ .

-Adust the below settings as shown to improve feeding reliability and allow for more "flex" in a slightly miss-tuned setup</br>
+In addition, the below settings have been adjusted to allow more tolerance in case of the extruder delaying grabbing the filament, which improves feeding reliability and allows for more "flex" in a slightly miss-tuned setup</br>
 ```
 toolhead_homing_max: 250			# Increased from default of 40, to allow more tolerance in the extruder not grabbing the filament immediately.
 toolhead_unload_safety_margin: 50	# Increased from the default of 10, to ensure filament is for sure clear of the extruder during unload.